-Babies born with ALD are neurologically normal at birth.
+Babies born with adrenoleukodystrophy (ALD) are neurologically normal at birth.
 However, early diagnosis of boys with adrenoleukodystrophy can lead to life-saving interventions.
 These include initiating timely adrenal steroid replacement therapy following detection of adrenal insufficiency, and for providing allogeneic hematopoietic stem cell transplantation (HSCT) as a means of treating cerebral ALD.
 HSCT can arrest the often fatal progression of cerebral demyelination provided that the procedure is performed at a very early stage of the disease.
 Unfortunately, this can only be effective during a narrow therapeutic window, which is often missed.
 Newborn screening provides access to this “window of opportunity” and allows for timely initiation of these established therapies.

-Figure 1: Map showing the states in the US that have initiated ALD newborn screening (green), states that will start in 2018/2019 (orange) and states that are mobilizing (blue).
+Figure 1: Map showing the states in the US that have initiated adrenoleukodystrophy newborn screening (green), states that will start in 2020 (red), are running a pilot (yellow), and states that are mobilizing (blue).

 Criteria for inclusion in the screening program